Skip to main content

 $ docker --config /etc/docker login --username <username> --password <token> registry.GitLab.com

-2. Copy the authentication file (/etc/docker/config.json) from the host machine to the module and it should be ready to receive an update from the Torizon Cloud.
+2. Copy the authentication file (/etc/docker/config.json) from the host machine to the target device and it should be ready to receive an update from the Torizon Cloud.

 This is going to enable this single device to receive an OTA update.
 Scaling is really simple with torizoncore-builder and Torizon Cloud, check the section on how to enable multiple devices.